Marshall University: Student life

-Marshall is home to over more than 200 student organizations and clubs.
+Marshall is home to over 200 student organizations and clubs.

 Student media includes an on-campus radio station WMUL-FM 88.1, and The Parthenon, the student newspaper.

 There are 15 chapters of fraternities and sororities on campus.
 Disciplinary problems became national news in 2014 when The Atlantic published an article about drug and alcohol abuse in Greek chapters on campus.
 In 2021, the university closed all of them temporarily after allegations of violations of COVID-19 measures.

 Campus Activities Board

 The student-run Campus Activities Board organizes free campus-wide events.
 Also available to students is the Marshall Artists Series, which brings Broadway, dance, music, comedy, and opera to the university, and two international film festivals.
 Students can obtain free tickets to athletics, Marshall Artists Series productions and to theater productions at the Joan C. Edwards Performing Arts Center.